davidkonomi/nginx-wordpress/README.md

 ##

-Clone the repository to your local directory of choice Replace certbot/your_domain in the docker-compose with a domain of your choice, and do the same thing in the nginx.conf. docker-compose up -d
+Clone the repository to your local directory of choice,

+Replace certbot/your_domain in the docker-compose with a domain of your choice, and do the same thing in the nginx.conf,

+docker-compose up -d

 ##